 Shortly before my first performance of the song, I was actually quite nervous.
 I wanted to do the song justice by being able to convey these sliding kaleidoscope images both lyrically and musically.
 I also wanted to be able to transport the ambivalence between tension and flow without over dramatization.
 The Waters of March I think is a challenge for every vocalist who doesn’t want to sound too monotonous when listing these seemingly endless and disconnected objects.
 Because what matters is not so much the meaning of the individual words – which would according to Freud vary in all of us anyway – but rather the sounds they create when put together in context with the music.

-That’s where I felt safe: Greg Porée (the guitarist and one of the founding members of the Ipanema Lounge Project) and I, had worked on our own arrangement of the song.
+Greg Porée (my musical director and guitarist) and I, had worked on our own arrangement of the song.
 The guitar started with a very unique lick, the piano set in and riding on the groove of bass and percussion, I started singing these strings of words.
 Very soon, I felt the emotion building up inside me and suddenly realized I had understood the universal meaning of the song: Whether in Portuguese or English, streaming through me were all of these “things”, a stick, a stone, a sliver of glass.
 I was channelling metaphors and symbols of life flowing by in never ending new constellations, each one laden with its own history – like in the line, “and the river bank talks of the waters of March”, events in the past and promises of things to come.
 Suddenly, to me even the English version didn’t feel like a calm stream flowing along but like a torrent.

 In a similar way to Stravinsky’s Rite of Spring, even the English version wasn’t a pastoral, Beethoven or Schubert idea of spring, but an explosive one.
 Hence, without pain there is no joy.
 Without destruction there is no beginning.
 Whether it is the end of a cycle or the beginning of one, a cycle means life: No matter which way around, a beginning implies an end and an end implies a beginning of something new that will inevitably come.
 These were metaphors for events and situations that are chaotic, surprising, sometimes devastating.
 It made me feel very alive and that for me in that very moment was “the joy in my heart”.